Others

 Always at the right spot

-Don’t lose out on any action potentials
+Don’t miss any action potentials

-Analyzing burst propagation in cardiomyocytes networks
+Analyzing burst propagation in cardiomyocyte networks

-Burst propagation in a primary cardiomyocyte culture recorded with HD-MEA technology
+Burst propagation in a primary cardiomyocyte culture recorded with HD-MEA technology.

 Data courtesy of MaxWell Biosystems’ user.